rzmearns/orbviz/README.md

 		* The TLE file must only have a single TLE for each satellite (i.e. 1 for the primary satellite)

 * Selecting a Pointing File
+	* Enable the use of a pointing file
-	* The pointing file can be selected using the relevant file picker
+	* The pointing file can then be selected using the file picker
+	* The period times can be derived automatically from the pointing file, select the checkbox if desired
+	* Otherwise:
 		* The timestamp of the period start must be present in the pointing file
 	* If the timesteps of the pointing file are not all the same, a warning will be issued
 	* If the pointing file is not sufficiently long, or there is bad data for a particular time step, the previous valid pointing data will be used, however, the spacecraft body frame Gizmo (RGB axis), will be shown as all Magenta.
 The Body Frame Gizmo colour will be restored once good pointing data is present again.
 	* The pointing file should be a csv file with the following columns in the following order: